cpp-lln-lab/bidspm/docs/source/configuration.rst

 improves results when using sequences: it is therefore used by default in this pipeline.

+See the :ref:`bids stats model SerialCorrelation` section if you want to use the BIDS stats model to change the serial correlation modelisation.

 SPM to BIDS filename conversion
 ===============================